auth0/docs/articles/quickstart/spa/vuejs/_includes/_centralized_login.md

 The best way to manage and coordinate the tasks necessary for user authentication is to create a reusable wrapper object around the Auth0 SDK.
 In this sample, this wrapper is implemented as a Vue object.
 Doing this makes it much easier to work with the asynchronous methods of the Auth0 SDK, thanks to the reactive nature of Vue.

-Later you will implement a simple Vue plugin that exposes this wrapper object to the rest of the application.
+This code also implements a simple Vue plugin that exposes this wrapper object to the rest of the application.

-To implement the wrapper, create a new folder called `auth` inside the `src` folder, and then create a new file called `authService.js` inside.
+To implement the wrapper, create a new folder called `auth` inside the `src` folder, and then create a new file called `index.js` inside.
 Populate this file with the following content:

 :::note
 The intention is for the following code snippet and the associated Vue plugin to be refactored into its own library, to be installed as a dependency of your project.
 For now, add the code inline into your project.